s-earnest/s-earnest.github.io/_posts/2000-01-01-NYC-Yellow-Taxi-Database.md

 ### Data description

 Trip data is published monthly on this website, typically with a two-month delay to allow time for full vendor submissions.
 Due to the size of the datasets, the trip record files have been stored in the PARQUET format.
-Please see the ‘Working With PARQUET Format’ under the Data Dictionaries and MetaData section for details.
-Please be advised that there may be minor changes in the near future to standardize the parquet schema across all years and datasets.
-If you would like to view the data on NYC Open Data, and export the data in various other formats, you may view the collection here .
+I had to work and transform dataset into csv format to be able to work with SQL.
+Be advised that there may be minor changes in the future standardize the parquet schema across all years and datasets.

 Taxi zones: Bronx, Brooklyn, Manhattan, Queens and Staten Island.